To provide guidelines for soliciting, reviewing, accepting, and acknowledging gifts.

 - Transfers of UA Gift Funds: The University of Arizona and the University of Arizona Foundation will not normally initiate a transfer of gift funds to another institution.
 The UA and UAF consider all gifts to be irrevocable.
 The UA or UAF accepts gifts for specific areas or departments, or to support specific research and/or projects under the direction of specific individuals, but does not accept gifts given to individuals.

 The Raiser’s Edge: All gifts to the University of cash, check, securities, insurance policies, letters, and legal documents must be reported to the Central Gifts Office via entry into The Raiser’s Edge (RE) database.
 A batch report form is generated from RE, all documentation pertaining to the gift is attached to this form, and the entire packet delivered to the Central Gifts Office, 1125 N Vine, Rm.
-210. Gifts greater than $5,000 are subject to the University Development Fund Policy.
+210. Gifts $1,000 or greater are subject to the University Development Fund Policy.
 (UDF Policy) Checks, cash or documents containing credit card information should never be sent through campus mail.